 Usually, the dosage is given on puppy foods according to the puppy’s age and expected adult weight.
 However, if the dog is not purebred, it can be difficult to estimate correctly the weight it will have when it grows up.

-It is essential, therefore, to monitor growth with the treating veterinarian, weighing the canine at least once a month and correcting the dosage when necessary, according to the dog’s characteristics.
+Therefore, it is essential to monitor growth with the treating veterinarian, weigh the canine at least once a month, and correct the dosage according to the dog’s characteristics when necessary.

 I am bringing a puppy home.
 How many meals should I feed him?

-For medium-sized dogs, it is advisable to provide at least three meals a day until about six months of age; after that, it is possible to switch to 2 daily meals gradually.
-After that, the times may be a little shorter or a little longer for small or large dogs.
+For medium-sized dogs, it is advisable to provide at least three meals a day until they are about six months old.
+After that, it is possible to gradually switch to two meals daily.
+The times may be slightly shorter or longer for small or large dogs.

 There is a new puppy at home.
 Should I give him supplements?